zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 unzip labs.zip
 ````

 12. The next two labs, In-Memory and Multitenant need additional schemas and pluggable databases created.
 Run the scripts in the background to create them as the oracle user.
 Let's run the multitenant script.
-This script takes approximately 15-30 minutes to complete.
+This script takes approximately 15-30 minutes to complete and runs as a unix job in the background.
+Ignore the error about the SYS password.
+To check status you can use the jobs command.
 ````
 cd /home/oracle/labs/multitenant
 ./createCDBs.sh &
 ````

 13. Open up a 2nd terminal window.
 Let's run the script to setup the In-Memory lab.
 This script takes approximately 10 minutes to complete.
+This script also runs in the background.
 ````
 ssh -i ~/.ssh/optionskey opc@<Your Compute Instance Public IP Address>
 sudo su - oracle